Battle of Taegu: Hill 303

 Almost simultaneously with the KPA 10th Division's crossing in the southern part of the 1st Cavalry Division sector at Tuksong-dong and Yongp'o, another was taking place northward above Waegwan near the boundary between the division's sector and the ROK 1st Division's sector.
 The northernmost unit of the 1st Cavalry Division was G Company, 5th Cavalry Regiment.
 It held Hill 303, the furthest position on the Eighth Army's extreme right flank.

-For several days UN intelligence sources had reported heavy KPA concentrations across the Naktong opposite the ROK 1st Division.
+For several days UN intelligence sources had reported heavy KPA concentrations across the Naktong opposite the ROKA 1st Division.
 Early in the morning on August 14, a KPA regiment crossed the Naktong 6 mi north of Waegwan into the ROK 1st Division sector through an underwater bridge.
-Shortly after midnight that night, ROK forces on the high ground just north of the US-ROK boundary were attacked by this force.
+Shortly after midnight that night, ROKA forces on the high ground just north of the US-ROKA boundary were attacked by this force.
 After daylight an air strike partially destroyed the underwater bridge.
 The KPA attack spread south and by 12:00 KPA small-arms fire fell on G Company, 5th Cavalry Regiment, on Hill 303.
 Instead of moving east into the mountains as other landings had, this force turned south and headed for Waegwan.